winccoa/javascript-examples/telegram_bot/javascript/tgbot/README.md

 # Telegram bot for WinCC OA

 ## Features
- - sending messages to users
+ - send messages to users
  - subscribe users to dp changes
  - subscribe users to dpQuery